UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ### Running the OpenTOSCA and QuAntiL Components

-All other required service can be started using the Docker-Compose file located in [this folder](./docker):
+All other required services can be started using the Docker-Compose file located in [this folder](./docker):

 1. Update the [.env](./docker/.env) file with your settings:
   * ``PUBLIC_HOSTNAME``: Enter the hostname/IP address of your Docker engine.
 Do *not* use ``localhost``.